-Filmmaker Rob McCallum did a bang-up job writing the foreword to my forthcoming book, The NES OmnibusVol.
-2 (M-Z), which is NOW ON KICKSTARTER.
+Filmmaker Rob McCallum did a bang-up job writing the foreword to my new book, The NES OmnibusVol.
+2 (M-Z).
 It’s a cool essay that truly shows his passion for the NES.
-Now, months ahead of the book’s release, you can read said foreword.
-Enjoy!
+ENJOY!

 Let’s be absolutely clear: the Nintendo Entertainment System is the best video game system of all time.
 No, this isn’t a fanboy nostalgic discourse about my toy being better than yours because I grew up with it and my era is better.
 No offense to the gamers of other generations or the ones from my generation that disagree with my statement, but I’m right and you’re wrong.
 If you don’t want to take my word for it, let’s quickly delve into the many reasons why the NES is the top gun of gaming consoles.